-- Wages due to deceased employees may only be paid to certain people in a certain order, and only if the individuals satisfy specific prerequisites.
+- Wages due to deceased employees may only be paid to certain claimants in a priority order, and only if they satisfy specific prerequisites.
 See Deceased Employee Wages.

 - Wages that remain unclaimed by an employee for one year are considered abandoned.
 Employers are required to file a report on specific forms and remit the wages if they are above a certain amount to a state agency by a particular due date.
 Employers are also required to send notice of the unclaimed wages to the employee's last known address within a certain time frame.
 Stiff civil penalties, plus interest, may be imposed for noncompliance.
 See Unclaimed Wages.